brodri4/Gachasphere-client/README.md

 ## Accessibility

-- Text colors pass 4+ WCAG contrast tests.
+- All colors pass 4+ WCAG contrast tests and are a red/blue color scheme.
 - All navigation and forms are tabbable.
 - Text alternatives for images.
 - Buttons and links have accessible names.